Koromix/rygel/doc/start.md

 ## Small Windows example

-This is a small example targeting the Win32 API, using `MessageBox()` to show a Hello message to the user.
+This is a small example targeting the Win32 API, using `MessageBox()` to show a *Hello World!* message to the user.

 It illustrates the use of the x86 stdcall calling convention.